nasa-gibs/worldview/config/default/common/config/metadata/stories/sinabung_volcano_eruption_february_2018/step004.md

-<p>Next let's look at the differing Sulfur Dioxide layers we have from the Ozone Mapping and Profiler Suite (OMPS) sensor on the joint NASA/NOAA Suomi-NPP satellite.
+<p>Next let's look at the differing Sulfur Dioxide layers we have from the Ozone Mapping and Profiler Suite (OMPS) sensor on the joint NASA/NOAA Suomi NPP satellite.
 We've turned on the Sulfur Dioxide (Lower Troposphere) in this view.</p>